Staff Privacy Notice

 - claim compensation for damages caused by a breach of the Data Protection regulations

-If you have a concern or query about the way we are collecting or using your personal data, we ask that you raise your concern/query with us in the first instance on the contact details below.
+If you have a concern about the way we are collecting or using your personal data, we ask that you raise your concern with us in the first instance.
 Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/

 8. Further information